adithyan-sivaraman/assign-mentor/readme.md

 2. Install dependencies using `npm install`.
 3. Start the server using `npm run start`.
 4. In case of Development environment, start the server using `npm run dev'.
-5. Create a .env file in root directory and set environment variables
+5. Create a .env file in root directory and set environment variables.

         - In case of local mongo db
                 - MONGO_DB={your database name}